Tutorial: Task List

 }

-// listProxy intercepts 'n' to open the new-task dialog.
+// listProxy intercepts 'n' and 'd' before delegating to the list.

 type listProxy struct {